reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 * `balance-duration`: balances tour durations

 Each objective has optional parameters defined by `option` property:
-* `threshold`: a relative value in single tour before balancing takes place, it is soft constraint and might be ignored by decision maker
+* `threshold`: a target coefficient of variation value which specifies desired minimum balancing level.
+All values below threshold are considered equal which helps the search algorithm to optimize conflicting objectives.
-* `tolerance`: a tolerance by variation coefficient
+* `tolerance`: a step tolerance by variation coefficient.
+Algorithm considers two fitness values equal if they differ not more than `tolerance` value.

+It is recommended to set both option values to guide the search towards optimum for conflicting objectives, e.g. cost minimization and any of work balance.

 An usage example: